-Note: For more information about the upcoming SIPNOC 2019 conference, please contact Marc Robins, SIP Forum President and Managing Director, at firstname.lastname@example.org
+Note: For more information about the upcoming SIPNOC 2019 conference, please visit the SIPNOC 2019 Overview or contact Marc Robins, SIP Forum President and Managing Director, at email@example.com

 The SIP Forum is holding its ninth annual SIP Network Operations Conference (SIPNOC 2019) on December 3 through December 5, 2019, at the Hilton Washington Dulles Hotel in Herndon, Virginia – a few minutes from Dulles International Airport.
 The SIPNOC Program Committee is now seeking proposals for presentations, panels, or BOFs (Birds-Of-a-Feather) for the SIPNOC 2019 program.
 We invite presentations highlighting issues relating to SIP deployments.
 Operators are encouraged to present on successes, issues, and concerns found in their deployments.
 Vendors are encouraged to work with operators to present real world deployment experiences.

 Details of the submission process, as well as SIPNOC 2019 dates of interest are described below.